ProjectPythia/wavelet-cookbook/README.md

 ### Foundations

-"Wavelet Basics" covers the motivation and background for wavelet analysis by review time-series data and Fourier transform
+"Wavelet Basics" covers the motivation and background for wavelet analysis by review time-series data and the strengths and weaknesses of Fourier transform

 ### Example Workflows

-"PyWavelets and Jingle Bells" covers `PyWavelets`, a Python implementation of wavelet analysis, to determine the order of notes in a simple musical piece
+- "PyWavelets and Jingle Bells": Learn how to use `PyWavelets`, a Python implementation of wavelet analysis, to determine the order of notes in a simple musical piece

-"Spy Keypad" covers the order of notes in an unkonwn piece of audio data
+- "Spy Keypad": Learn how to use wavelets to undercover the frequency and order of notes in an unkonwn piece of audio data

-"Atmospheric Data: nino3" replicate the wavelet scalogram from the original 1999 Torrence and Compo paper in Python
+- "Atmospheric Data: nino3": Replicate the power wavelet scalogram from the original 1999 Torrence and Compo paper in Python

 ## Running the Notebooks